wmingjian/vueact/README.md

 # vueact

-an ui framework like vue+react, there is vdom, there is no diff algorithm.
+An ui framework like Vue + React, there is vdom, but there is no diff algorithm.